WangYueFt/dgcnn/README.md

 ## Dynamic Graph CNN for Learning on Point Clouds
-This is the implementation of DGCNN and heavily based on PointNet <a href="https://github.com/charlesq34/pointnet" target="_blank">
+This is the implementation of DGCNN and heavily based on  <a href="https://github.com/charlesq34/pointnet" target="_blank"> https://github.com/charlesq34/pointnet </a>

 ### Classification
 1. python train.py